Mando'a Translator

 Frequently Asked Questions

 A Mando'a translator converts English into Mando'a, the language of the Mandalorians in Star Wars.
 It works as a mando a translator and mandalorian translator in both directions.
-The mandoa translator covers the documented vocabulary developed for the Star Wars expanded universe by author Karen Traviss.
+The mandoa translator covers known vocabulary developed for the Star Wars expanded universe by author Karen Traviss.

 Mando'a is the language of the Mandalorian people in Star Wars, used by characters like Din Djarin and Boba Fett.
 The word mando'ade means children of Mandalore and is what Mandalorians call themselves.
 It was formally developed by author Karen Traviss for the Republic Commando novels and adopted into official Star Wars canon.